irena-flextool/flextool/docs/how_to.md

 The model will create a new timeline for this solve with the `new_stepduration`.
 All the timestep map data like `inflow` or `profile` will be either summed or averaged for the new timeline.
 Again, the `new_stepduration` should be multiple of the old step duration.
 If the `block_duration` is not a multiple of the `new_stepduration` the last timestep will be shorter than the rest.
 ![New step duration](./new_stepduration.PNG)

+Note that if the last timestep of the dispatch horizon is not in the storage solve timeline, it will use the last available timestep to fix the storage.
+This can happen at the end of the timeline when the dispatch solve with a lower step size can fit an extra step after the last time step of the storage solve.
+Other reason might be that both dispatch and storage solves are aggregated with the `new_stepduration`.
+In that case, it is usually best to use values for the `new_stepduration` that are dividable.

 To create a sample solve with representative periods: